graetzer/SGShareKit/README.md

 ### Example Usage

-SGShareView works like an UIAlertView.
-For each instance, a new UIWindow is created on top of the main window SGShareView does not interfere with your view hierarchy.
+SGActivityView works like an UIAlertView.
+For each instance, a new UIWindow is created on top of the main window SGActivityView does not interfere with your view hierarchy.
 Just make sure the rootViewController is properly set.

-	#import "SGShareView.h"
+The API itself is inspired by UIActivityViewController, but works on iOS 5+

+In some cases you should be able to reuse your existing UIActivity subclasses by replacing the superclass with SGActivity.

-	#import "SGShareView+UIKit.h"
+	#import "SGActivityView.h"

 	// ...
-	SGShareView *share = [SGShareView shareView];
-	share.initialText = @"Hello World!";
+	NSString *text = @"Hello world";
-	[share addURL:[NSURL URLWithString:@"http://google.com"]];
-	//share.delegate = self;
+	NSURL *url = [NSURL URLWithString:@"http://google.com"];
+	NSURL *mail = [NSURL URLWithString:@"mailto:simon@graetzer.org"];
+	SGActivityView *activity = [[SGActivityView alloc] initWithActivityItems:@[text, url, mail] applicationActivities:nil];
-	[share show];
+	[activity show];

 ![Logo](https://raw.github.com/graetzer/SGShareKit/master/Demo/screenshot.png)